Sentry Page Protection

 Introduction to Humoral Medicine

 Humoral Medicine is based on the 'fluids' of the body, or perhaps more properly, 'that which flows'.
 Greek, Unani, Indian and Tibetan Medicine are all classed as Humoral systems of Medicine.
-Only TCM is not classed as a Humoral Theory although in basic philosophy, it shares many aspects with the Humoral Medicine system.
-Various authors have stated that the Humoral theory is only physicial thus separating it from the likes of TCM, but this is not true.
-It clearly has both physicial and energetic aspects.
+Only TCM is not classed as a Humoral Theory although in basic philosophy, it shares many aspects with the Humoral Medicine systems.
+Various authors have stated that the Western Humoral theory is only physical thus separating it from the likes of the Eastern systems and TCM, but this is not true.
+It clearly has both physical and energetic aspects.

 Brief History of Humoral Theory

 The Humoral Theory of the Western Tradition is ancient.
-While it is commonly attributed to the ancient Greeks, and Hippocrates in particular, it was almost certainly evolved from the earlier Egyptians and possibly other sources such as India and Mesopotamia.
+While it is commonly attributed to the ancient Greeks, and Hippocrates in particular, it was almost certainly evolved from the earlier Egyptian and possibly other sources such as India and Mesopotamia.
 Pythagoras (570–495BCE) was known to have traveled widely, and was said by Eduard Zeller in his History of Greek Philosophy to have even visited the Brahmans where he could have obtained aspects of Indian Humoral medicine.
-Thales of Melitus (624–546BCE) was known to have studied in Egypt.
+Thales of Melitus (624–546BCE) and many other Ancient Greek philosophers and physicians were known to have studied in Egypt.
 However, Humoral Medicine was certainly systematized by the Greeks.

 The development of the Humoral theory in the Western Tradition was a gradual one.
 Timotheos of Metapont first stated that most diseases were caused by Phlegm coming down from the Brain.
 Later, Herodikos stated that there were two opposing Humors, Bile and Phlegm (analogous to the Yin and Yang of TCM).
 Philolaos then said Blood was a third cause of disease.
 Interestingly, Plato recognised Wind as the Third Humor, being the same as the Ayurvedic Dosas (Wind, Bile and Phlegm).
 Polybos, the son-in-law of Hippocrates divided Bile into Yellow and Black, thus creating the 4 Humors (Winder).